Ben Wallace: Russian soldiers should face war crimes trial

 He will say all soldiers should be appalled by the Russian army's actions.

+President Vladimir Putin has been attending Russia's annual 9 May Victory Day parade in Moscow, as he attempts to rally public support for the war in Ukraine.

+The event commemorates the anniversary of the Soviet victory over the Nazis in 1945.
+But Ukrainian President Zelensky has accused Russia of forgetting everything that was important to the victors.

 Russia began its invasion of neighbouring Ukraine on 24 February this year, calling it a "special military operation".
+Mr Putin has repeatedly claimed the war is an assault on Nazism in the country.

-But in a speech at the National Army Museum, Mr Wallace will say: "All professional soldiers should be appalled at the behaviour of the Russian army.
+In a speech at the National Army Museum, Mr Wallace will say: "All professional soldiers should be appalled at the behaviour of the Russian army.
 Not only are they engaged in an illegal invasion and war crimes but their top brass have failed their own rank and file to the extent they should be court martialled.

 "So let's call out the absurdity of Russian generals - resplendent in their manicured parade uniforms and weighed down by their many medals - for being utterly complicit in Putin's hijacking of their forebears' proud history of defending against a ruthless invasion; of repelling fascism; of sacrificing themselves for a higher purpose.